MaraNikhil1999/spacing-component/README.md

 - this project demonstaate the component which can be used to add spacing between the elements
 - the spacing can be added in the form of margin or padding
 - the spacing can be added in the form of top, bottom, left, right or all
+- for passing the props to the component, add the props in the form of JSON in th file [Props.json](./src/Props.json)

 ## Project Setup